 |Size of school||Tuition (degree)||Tuition (diploma)||Tuition (certificate)||Residence offerings|

-- Country Food Processing Methods: This two-week course teaches participants to process country food to commercial standards.
-Preserving wild meat and fish does away with the limitations of seasonal availability.
+- Country Food Processing Methods: This two-week course teaches participants to process country food, including the preservation of wild meat and fish, to meet commercial standards.

 - University and College Access

 Correction: The 2021 Colleges Guidebook includes Remote Nursing as a cool option.
 This program is no longer offered by the college, and has been replaced with Early Learning and Child Care here.